Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

 `&*sieve` once or twice.
 This just lets you convert from a `*mut T` (or `*const T`) to a `&T` so you can use the object's normal methods.
-You need to explicitly convert to a borrow like this because raw pointers don't let you use a struct's methods. likewise the `&mut *primes` lets me convert to a mutable borrow, the parentheses are mainly there to make it clearer to the parser what we are doing.
+You need to explicitly convert to a borrow like this because raw pointers don't let you use a struct's methods. likewise the `&mut *primes` converts to a mutable borrow, the parentheses are mainly there to make it clearer to the parser what we are doing.